Hiyazcool/Catalyst/HiyazUtils/README.txt

 				Or is this too complicated?
 (Probably, Will focus on another avenue like IToString interface or overloading <<) Rebuild Print
-		Should be Mostly if Not All inline just use Print as a easier way then cout because cout looks stupid IMO Expand on List/Array
+		Should be Mostly if Not All inline just use Print as a easier way then cout because cout looks stupid IMO Doesnt need to be a class, just a namespace
+	Expand on List/Array
 		Maybe look into rewrite to optimise
 	Thread Manager?
 	Deprecated--Expand on String
 		Rewrite String (Mostly)
+			Implicit Conversion to Char*
+			Need to make all operator overloads use char*s or strings idk yet, but I need to prevent ambiguity I beleive since there would be a Overload for each it will take the string overload before trying to convert Make Most of it Inline?
 	Build Format
 		Needs to be Seperate from string BUT maybe look into Moving some String Functionality to Format Since I THINK I know the Header problem enough to solve
+		Doesnt need to be a class, just a namespace
 Event Abstract class?????
 	Need to figure out how to implent abstract wrapper for subscribers, I believe I need to go down the pointer route instead of a reference?
 	+=/-= control listners (Supplemented by Subscribe/Unsubscribe Functions)